Plain English Summary

 It is not expected that any patient involved will spend greater than one hour in the study in total.
 After reading the patient information and consent forms and discussing any questions with a member of the research team, it is felt that any potential participants would need no longer than the duration of that day’s cystoscopy list (up to three hours) to consider participation.
 This is due to the simple and unobjectionable nature of what is required of a patient in this study (reading a leaflet or watching a short video and answering a small number of questions).
 Verbal and written consent will be obtained on the patient consent form in the presence of a member of the research team.
 The participant’s right to withdraw from the study at any time and for any reason will be emphasised.

-The primary endpoint is the final score on a questionnaire testing patient knowledge about flexible cystoscopy (after having viewed the information source) – this will assess accessibility of supplementary information.
+The final score on a questionnaire testing patient knowledge about flexible cystoscopy (after having viewed the information source) – this will assess accessibility of supplementary information.

 Secondary outcome measures